Beyond Strict Rules: Assessing the Effectiveness of Large Language Models for Code Smell Detection: An Extended Dataset of Code Smells

 \section{An Extended Dataset of Code Smells}

 Figure~\ref{fig:ultimate_dataset_v2} presents the steps we followed in this paper.
-Steps 1 to 5 outline how we extended the previous dataset~\cite{Santana2024} by incorporating LLM-generated code-smell information for this study.
+Steps 1 to 5 outline how we extended the previous dataset~\citep{Santana2024} by incorporating LLM-generated code-smell information and human evaluations for this study.
 The following sections describe these steps.